gvwilson/sensibleadventures/nardica/nardica.md

 and no,
-don't worry about tyin' it down, they could do that once they were at sea, just put it somewhere for now and get the affin' engines goin'!
+don't worry about tyin' it down, they could do that once they were at sea, just put it somewhere for now and get the affin' engine goin'!

 Ten minutes of careful work that couldn't be rushed and the reciprocating rod was back in its place.